 Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

-Financial Aid is available to Regulatory Affairs and Quality Assurance graduate students.
+Financial Aid is available to all graduate students of Temple University School of Pharmacy, including those pursuing MS degrees in Regulatory Affairs and Quality Assurance, Pharmaceutics (non-thesis) and Global Clinical and Pharmacovigilance Regulations.
 To be eligible, you must:

-1. Indicate that you intend to apply for the MS in Regulatory Affairs and Quality Assurance.
+1. Indicate that you intend to apply for one of our master's degrees (Regulatory Affairs and Quality Assurance or Pharmaceutics or Global Clinical and Pharmacovigilance Regulations).

 2. Register for a minimum of two courses for each semester you receive financial aid.